osherachamim/LAMP-Ecommerce-Deploy/README.md

 As a part of my DevOps engineer Journey, I created this project to improve my linux skills.
 This repository serves as a comprehensive guide and toolkit for deploying e-commerce applications using the LAMP stack (Linux, Apache, MySQL, PHP).
 Whether you're a beginner exploring the fundamentals of e-commerce development or an experienced developer looking for deployment strategies, this repository has you covered.

-This is a sample e-commerce application built for learning purposes. <br>
-Here's how to deploy it on CentOS systems:
 # Introduction
-This is a sample e-commerce application built for learning purposes.
+This is a sample e-commerce application built for learning purposes with Linux.  <br>
 Here's how to deploy it on CentOS systems:

 # Deploy Pre-Requisites: